matitooo/isthisloss/README.md

-#ANLP-Sarcasm-IsThisLoss
-Shared repo for group NLP assignment on sarcasm detection
+# ANLP-Sarcasm-IsThisLoss
+Final project for the Wise 24/25 class **"Advanced Natural Language Processing"** at Universität Potsdam

+## Group members
+- Evangelia Bourazani – evangelia.bourazani@uni-potsdam.de
+- Mattia D’Agostini – mattia.dagostini@uni-potsdam.de
+- Juan Pedro Danza Rovira – danzarovir@uni-potsdam.de
+- Ivan Samodelkin - ivan.samodelkin@uni-potsdam.de

 The following project is a Sarcasm detection machine that combines an (BI)LSTM, an attention layer, and manually extracted features.
+The dataset is from the 2022 SemEval competition, more specifically from task 6.

 You can check the requirements file to know which libraries are required.